 In the current taxonomic system, biological organisms are fitted into groups according to their characteristics.
 Historically, this was done based on the morphology, or structure, of the organisms, but DNA had recently been added to the mix as well.
 Things that fall into the same group all share a set of characteristics that distinguish them from all other groups.
 So, for example, all organisms in the kingdom Animalia share characteristics that make them different from organisms in another kingdom, Plantae.
 We humans, as animals, are very different from plants in our structure and our DNA, so we belong to different a different kingdom than the plants.
 Let’s take a closer look at where humans fall in the classification scheme to get a good idea of how the system works.

 We’ve already established that humans belong to the kingdom Animalia.
 Animalia is divided into things that have spinal cords and other groups that do not.
 Humans do have spinal cords, so we belong to the phylum (the level under kingdom) Chordata.
 Chordata is divided into groups called classes.
 Among these, humans belong to the group that has hair and mammary glands.
 We therefore fit into the class Mammalia.
-Mammalia contains a whole bunch of families, but humans belong to the family Primate.
+Mammalia contains a whole bunch of orders, but humans belong to the order Primate.
+Likewise, there are several primate families, but we fit into in the family Hominidae.
 We are apes.
 Finally, we belong to the genus Homo and the species sapiens.
 When we refer to our species, we use both the genus and the species: Homo sapiens.
 This name tells us that we are humans.
 There have been other species within the genus Homo such as Homo erectus and Homo habilis, but we are the only Homo sapiens.

 The first letter of each word reminds you which level of classification comes next: